 The terms Einsetzen and Ansetzen are words that originate in ancient french horn technique and describe two embouchure types that were in common use in the past.
 As french horn players have such a large range of notes at their disposal it is normal for them to specialise as either a high-horn or low-horn player.
 Orchestral horn parts follow this tradition by having parts 1+3 as high-horn parts and 2+4 written for low-horn players.
 In the past it was common practice for a low-horn player to use the einsetzen embouchure, which requires the unrolling of the bottom lip to allow the mouthpiece to be placed on the inside of the lip.
 The ansetzen position is the more usual way of placing the mouthpiece on the outside of the lips and was used by high-horn players.

 In his journey of discovery Jerome Callet found that by adopting the einsetzen lip position he could play clear, in-tune, notes two octaves below low C-F#.
-This in itself may not seem very important, and it is a very different approach to pedal notes that is practised by more traditional approaches.
+This in itself may not seem very important, and it is a very different approach to pedal notes that is practised by more traditional methods.
 By themselves the einsetzen-positioned double pedal notes only have a few uses:

 - Relaxing the corners of the mouth to allow the obicularis oris to do its job